KonstH/climbcheck/README.md

 # ClimbCheck

+:warning: **This repo is now deprecated, as the days of booking a timeslot on the climbing site have come to an end.
+Running the app will not yield any results.** :warning:

-Small set of scripts which fetch the available timeslots at my local climbing gym for either today or tomorrow
+Small set of scripts which fetch the available timeslots at my local climbing gym for either today or tomorrow.

 Things you need to run the app: